#RedefiningTriathlon

 Run 2

-pavement and tarmac, showcases iconic landmarks such as Marina Bay Sands Hotel, the Art Science Museum, Gardens By The Bay, and the Marina Barrage.
-Enthusiastic spectators and four aid stations along the way provide support and refreshments.
+The run course is 3km and showcases iconic landmarks.
+Enthusiastic spectators and aid stations along the way provide support and refreshments.

 Your Complete Athlete Guide